Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Common mid-point intensity

-where the symbol $\stackrel{\Delta \mathbf{r}}{\circledast}$ \la{denotes} a spatial convolution \la{over $\Delta \mathbf{r}$ -- the relative position of $\rin$ with respect to $\rout$}.
-Note that this formula only holds in the speckle regime \la{; for a specular reflector, the CMP intensity profile is equivalent to the intensity of the coherent input-output PSF,} $|H_\text{in} \stackrel{\al{\Delta}\mathbf{r}}{\circledast} H_\text{out}|^2 $~\cite{lambert2020reflection}. \willy{ \al{ \la{In either case, this quantity is gives two interesting pieces of information: firstly,} the intensity enhancement $I_\textrm{av} (\rm,\mathbf {0})$ of the CMP intensity profile at $\Delta \mathbf{r} = \al{\mathbf{0}}$} \al{is a direct measure of} \la{the average overlap between virtual source and detector pairs in the isoplanetic region.
-Secondly, the spatial extension of the CMP} is linked to the lateral \al{and axial dimensions} of the input and output PSFs. \al{In particular, \la{the transverse full width at half maximum (FWHM) of the CMP}, $w_x(\rm)$, is a direct indicator of the focusing quality at each point~$\rm$ of the medium.}} \la{In the absence of aberrations,
+\lc{where the symbol $\stackrel{\Delta \mathbf{r}}{\circledast}$ denotes a spatial convolution over $\Delta \mathbf{r}$}.
+Note that this formula only holds in the speckle regime; for a specular reflector, the CMP intensity profile is equivalent to the intensity of the coherent input-output PSF, $|H^{(l)}_\text{in} \stackrel{\al{\Delta}\mathbf{r}}{\circledast} H^{(l)}_\text{out}|^2 $~\cite{lambert2020reflection}. \willy{ \la{In either case, this quantity gives two interesting pieces of information.
+Firstly,} the CMP intensity at $\Delta \mathbf{r} = \mathbf{0}$ \rev{is proportional to the confocal energy at focus}.
+Secondly, the spatial extension of the CMP is linked to the lateral and axial dimensions of the input and output PSFs.}